mixerp/plpgunit/readme.md

       assert.is_equal(IN have anyelement, IN want anyelement, OUT message text, OUT result boolean)
     </td>
     <td>
-      Fails the test if the first argugment is not equal to the second.
+      Fails the test if the first argument is not equal to the second.
     </td>
   </tr>
   <tr>